SAP-samples/teched2024-DA180/exercises/ex02/README.md

 ---

-> :bulb: **Tip:** Please note, that you can change the <strong>Data Type</strong> simply by clicking on the item in the Data Type column.
+> :bulb: **Tip:** Please note, that you can change the <strong>Data Type</strong> simply by clicking on the default data type (e.g. String(100) in the Data Type column.

 ---

-11. After you entered the details for the first column, please enter additional columns.
+11. After you entered the details for the first column, please enter the additional columns.
 All columns of the table are listed as follows:

 | Key: | Business Name:      | Technical Name:                       | Data Type:          |
 |:-----|:--------------------|:--------------------------------------|:--------------------|